iamjinseok/appmod-workshop-java/README.md

 ### Migrate to Azure Database for PostgreSQL Flexible Server using Predefined Tasks

-1. After clicking the **Run Task** button in the Solution Report, Copilot Chat panel will be opened with Agent Mode.
+1. After clicking the **Run Task** button in the Assessment Report, Copilot Chat panel will be opened with Agent Mode.
-1. The Copilot Agent will firstly analyse the project and generate a migratin plan.
+1. The Copilot Agent will firstly analyze the project and generate a migration plan.
 1. After the plan is generated, Copilot chat will stop with two generated files: **plan.md** and **progress.md**.
 Please manually input "Continue" or "Proceed" in the chat to confirm the plan and proceed its following actions to execute the plan.
 1. When the code is migrated, the extension will prepare the **CVE Validation and Fixing** process.
 Click **Allow** to proceed.
 1. Review the proposed code changes and click **Keep** to apply them.

+### Option 1 - Migrate to Azure Blob Storage using Predefined Tasks

+At this stage, you can use the predefined tasks for other migration scenarios showed in this section, or use the custom tasks showed in the next section (option 2).

+1. Click the **Run Task** in the Assessment Report, on the right of the row `Storage Migration (AWS S3)` - `Migrate from AWS S3 to Azure Blob Storage`.
+2. The followed steps are the same as the above PostgreSQL server migration.

-### Migrate to Azure Blob Storage and Azure Service Bus using Custom Tasks
+### Option 2 - Migrate to Azure Blob Storage and Azure Service Bus using Custom Tasks

 The Application `asset-manager` used AWS S3 for image storage and Spring AMQP with RabbitMQ for message queuing.
 We have already migrated the code of **Web** module to use Azure Blob Storage and Azure Service Bus.
 These changes are recorded in two separate commits in the `main` branch.